 In the over 10,000 hectares that the complex occupies, as well as four main theme parks, there are two aquatic parks, several golf courts, a racetrack, tens of hotels and innumerable shops, restaurants and entertainment centres.

 Although ideally to see all the parks you need four days, if you only want to take a quick trip from Miami, or don't want to spend quite so much time there, our order of priority would be: Magic Kingdom (unless you've already been to Disneyland Paris), Disney Hollywood Studios, Animal Kingdom, and Epcot.

 Or if the world of Universal is more your thing, you can opt for the Universal Studios day trip from Miami.

-The price of the tickets means a visit of several days is much better value: the ticket for three or more days is similar in price to the one day ticket, which is US$95 for adults and US$89 for children.
+The price of the tickets means a visit to Walt Disney World of several days is much better value: the ticket for three or more days is similar in price to the one day ticket, which is US$ 95 for adults and US$ 89 for children.

 There are three basic kinds of tickets: Magic Your Way (a ticket to one of the parks each day), Park Hopper (several parks on the same day) and Water Park Fun & More (which also allows entry to the aquatic parks).

 To get to Orlando's theme parks from Miami there are two options: